mholling/nswtopo/README.markdown

   (Or the corresponding `C:\Program Files\Inkscape\inkscape.exe` path in Windows.)

-* To use the Batik SVG rasteriser, add the path where you've downloaded the `batik-rasterizer.jar` file:
+* To use the Batik SVG rasteriser, specify the path where you've downloaded and unzipped the Batik binary distribution:

-        rasterise: /path/to/batik-rasterizer.jar
+        rasterise: /Users/matthew/nswtopo/batik-1.7

 Suggested Workflow for Rogaining Maps
 =====================================